mrikh/memory-ios/README.md

 # memory-ios

-A project that i work on in my spare time.
+A project that I work on in my spare time.